 What can we expect in 2019?

-For those who believed organizations would turn the tide on data breaches in 2018 and shore up their compliance processes, they were clearly wide of the mark.
+For those who believed organisations would turn the tide on data breaches in 2018 and shore up their compliance processes, they were clearly wide of the mark.

 So, expect examples to be made where businesses have not taken adequate steps to protect data, and the cost of data breaches to go up.

-On a more positive note, organizations are starting to recognize that in many cases the biggest data security risk they face is the ‘insider’ (their staff), so expect greater investment in secure file sharing technology.
+On a more positive note, organisations are starting to recognise that in many cases the biggest data security risk they face is the ‘insider’ (their staff), so expect greater investment in technology designed to protect and support users as they share sensitive data.
 Be that end-to-end email encryption, AI-powered insider threat prevention or auditing and compliance tools to provider greater understanding of how information is shared across the business.